kentaromiura/Marrow/README.md

 Inspiration:
-Marrow take inspiration from https://github.com/inkling/backbone-mootools, after removing Request in favor of agent I though it was better to start a new project to reduce the size of the dependency
+Marrow take inspiration from https://github.com/inkling/backbone-mootools, after removing Request in favor of agent I though it was better to start a new project to reduce the size of the dependencies